Aricyq0/FE-Begin-learning/09-imagefinder/README.md

         └── api.js
 ```

+## API Key

+This project uses the Pixabay API for image searching.
+You need to register for a Pixabay account first.
+After registration, visit (https://pixabay.com/api/docs/) and find your API key in the `Search Images/Parameters` section.

+Replace the `api` variable value in `src/services/api.js` with your own API key.

 ## Installation

 The project requires a Node.js environment.
 Please ensure you have Node.js and npm (Node Package Manager) installed.